Austerity and COVID-19

 A scientific paper published in the BMJ Open made international headlines by claiming that austerity policies led to 120,000 deaths in the UK (Watkins et al. 2017).

 Death rates were falling in the years before the UK’s 2010 election and then rose after the Conservative party came to power.
-University College London researchers found that there were 120,000 extra deaths between the start of the new Government and 2017.
-They concluded that these had occurred because of the Conservative Party’s policies of austerity and, in particular, their significant cuts to health and social care (Watkins et al. 2017).
+University College London researchers found that there were 120,000 extra deaths between the start of the new government and 2017.
+They concluded that these had occurred because of the Conservative party’s policies of austerity and, in particular, their significant cuts to health and social care (Watkins et al. 2017).
 The paper spurred a national debate.
-One criticism was that the authors may have gone too far; the study demonstrated an association between death rates and a change in government but that did not mean one thing caused the other (Lee 2020).
+One criticism was that the authors may have gone too far; the study demonstrated an association between death rates and a change in government, but that did not mean one thing caused the other (Lee 2019).

 Further support arose for the link between austerity and death rates when a study by another research group reported 130,000 preventable deaths in the UK between 2012 and 2017 (Hochlaf et al. 2019).
 These authors believed cuts to public health and preventive services could be implicated.